Zirconium Alloy

 Therefore, the function of the operators and the plant design is to prevent a sudden, large change in these plant parameters.

-High Temperature Steam Oxidation of Zirconium Alloys
+High-Temperature Steam Oxidation of Zirconium Alloys

-As was written in previous section, the oxidation of zirconium alloys is one of the most studied processes in all of the nuclear industry.
+As was written in the previous section, the oxidation of zirconium alloys is one of the most studied processes in the nuclear industry.
 While many of these reports are written to address the reaction of fuel and steam with zirconium alloys in the case of a nuclear accident, there are still a substantial number of reports dealing with the oxidation of zirconium alloys at moderate temperatures of about 800 K and below.
 The aggressive agent in this respect is primary circuit water, at a temperature of some 300° C. This oxidizes zirconium according to the reaction:

 Zr + 2H2O→ZrO2 + 2H2

-resulting in formation of solid oxide on the metal’s surface.
-The reaction is always exothermic, and the heat of reaction is similar for all types of zirconium-based alloys.
+resulting in the formation of solid oxide on the metal’s surface.
+The reaction is always exothermic, and the heat of the reaction is similar for all types of zirconium-based alloys.
 The rate of reaction increases smoothly, although strongly, with temperature.

 Zr + 2H2O→ZrO2 + 2H2 (Q = 190 kJ/mol; Baker and Just)